-- A. Comprehensive Plan Map/Text amendments shall comply with Florida Statutes 163 and shall adhere to the submittal and review requirements of the Department of Economic Opportunity. - B. To modify the Future Land Use Map or other map in the Comprehensive Plan, the applicant shall comply with the Type C submittal requirements and process as provided for in the Development Review Manual. - C. The provisions in Wellington Charter, and/or Comprehensive Plan, shall determine if a majority or super-majority vote of Council is required based on the type of request and shall be approved/denied by Ordinance.
+- A. Comprehensive Plan Map/Text amendments shall comply with Chapter 163, Florida Statutes and shall adhere to the submittal and review requirements of the State Land Planning Agency.. - B. To modify the Future Land Use Map or other map in the Comprehensive Plan, the applicant shall comply with the Type C submittal requirements and process as provided for in the Development Review Manual.

+C. The provisions in Wellington Charter, and/or Comprehensive Plan, shall determine if a majority or super-majority vote of Council is required based on the type of request and shall be approved/denied by Ordinance.